timsun28/DataSciencePort/README.md

 For our project we mostly plotted accuracies and f1 scores to visualize the performance of a certain model or type of feature.
 This made it that the course about 2d arrays was interesting, but not very useful for our project.
 The issue I had with plotting function was that I always needed to look them up after I was done with the chapter.
-It was helpful tho showcase the possibilities, but it will still take lots of practice to get used to the different functions and parameters.
+It was helpful to showcase the possibilities, but it will still take lots of practice to get used to the different functions and parameters.

 ##### Statistical plots with Seaborn
 This chapter was again not very useful for our project.
 It helped me to use seaborn and see the possibilities it can provide.